-Northland offers many exciting programs that lead to great careers.
-Our Unmanned Aerial Systems and Imagery Analysis programs are the first of their kind in the entire nation!
-We also are proud to be able to say that we were ranked third in America in Practical Nursing degrees produced.
-We also have many niche programs like cardiovascular technology, surgical tech,firefighter-paramedic, aviation maintenance, and in-demand careers like welding and commercial vehicle operator training.
+Our Unmanned Aerial Systems, Geospatial Intelligence Analysis, and Imagery Analysis programs are the first of their kind in the entire nation!
+We also are proud to say that we were ranked third in America in the number of Practical Nursing degrees produced.
+Other niche programs include: Cardiovascular Technology, Surgical Tech, Firefighter/Paramedic, Aviation Maintenance, Welding and Commercial Vehicle Operator Training.

 Northland offers ample parking in close proximity to each campus.

 http://www.northlandcollege.edu/admissions/Northland Community and Technical College has an open admissions policy.
 This means: